tommasop/rorient/README.md

 --end-rollback;
 ```

-Then use the familiar `rorientmigrations:db:migrate` and `rorientmigrations:db:rollback`rake tasks.
+Then use the familiar `rorient:db:migrate` and `rorient:db:rollback`rake tasks.